Neck Injury: Symptoms, Causes, and Treatment

 How long should a child wear a neck brace after a neck injury?

-The usage time varies depending on the severity of the injury.
-Follow the doctor's recommendations closely.
+The duration of use varies depending on the severity of the injury.
+Follow your doctor's recommendations carefully.

 Can a child with a neck injury go to school?

 It depends on the extent of the injury.
-Consult with the doctor about when it is safe to return to school and what accommodations may be needed.
+Consult with your doctor about when it is safe to return to school and what adjustments may be needed.

-How can I know if my child's neck pain is serious?
+How can I tell if my child's neck pain is serious?

 Seek immediate medical attention if the child has severe pain, numbness, weakness in the arms or hands, or if symptoms worsen over time.